eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Your first Python DDS application
 -----------------------------------

-Let's make our entry into the world of DDS by making our presence known.
-We will not worry about configuration or what DDS does under the hood but just write a single message.
+Let's enter the world of DDS by making our presence known.
+We will not worry about configuration or what DDS does under the hood but write a single message.
 To publish anything to DDS we need to define the type of message first.
-If you are worried about talking to other applications that are not necessarily running Python you would use the CycloneDDS IDL compiler, but for now we will just manually define our message type directly in Python using the ``cyclonedds.idl`` tools:
+Suppose you are worried about talking to other applications that are not necessarily running Python.
+In that case, you will use the CycloneDDS IDL compiler, but for now, we will manually define our message type directly in Python using the ``cyclonedds.idl`` tools:

 .. code-block:: python3
     :linenos: